 4515 Portola Pkwy, Irvine, CA 92620

-2020 High Performance Swim Camp Series – Sign up for one or SAVE by signing up for multiple sessions!
+Two-Day High Performance Speed and Power Camp – Sign up for one or SAVE by signing up for both sessions!

-Session sizes are limited to ensure the highest level learning experience and social distancing.
+Session sizes are limited to ensure the highest level learning experience!

-Your Elite Clinicians will lead three camps, each with two sessions for each age group.
+Gary and Liam will lead two sessions for each age group.
 This camp is recommended for swimmers with at least one year of competitive swimming experience.
 Swimmers younger than 10 years old are not recommended without their coach’s approval.

 Swimmers can greatly change their race strategy by adjusting just two aspects of their stroke - distance per stroke and tempo.
 For example, it might be faster for one swimmer taking long slow strokes, while another swimmer may be better suited for more strokes at a higher rate.
-Your Elite Clinicians will also review some dryland exercises designed specifically for developing strength and power in swimmers as well as techniques for recovery from dryland and swimming workouts.
+Olympic gold medalist Gary Hall Jr. and NCAA All-American Liam McCloskey will also review some dryland exercises designed specifically for developing strength and power in swimmers as well as techniques for recovery from dryland and swimming workouts.